Paraguay: Culture

-Paraguay's cultural heritage can be traced to the extensive intermarriage between the original male Spanish settlers and indigenous Guaraní women.
+Paraguay's cultural heritage can be traced to the extensive intermarriage between the original male Spaniard settlers and indigenous Guaraní women.
 Their culture is highly influenced by various European countries, including Spain.
-Therefore, the Paraguayan culture is a fusion of two cultures and traditions; one European, the other, Southern Guaraní.
+Therefore, the Paraguayan culture is a fusion of two cultures and traditions: one European, the other, Southern Guaraní.
 Although this is common throughout the country, it is more visible around the towns of Atyrá, Tobatí and Altos.
 More than 93% of Paraguayans are mestizos, making Paraguay one of the most homogeneous countries in Latin America.
 A characteristic of this cultural fusion is the extensive bilingualism present to this day: more than 80% of Paraguayans speak both Spanish and the indigenous language, Guaraní.
 Jopara, a mixture of Guaraní and Spanish, is also widely spoken.

 This cultural fusion is expressed in arts such as embroidery (ao po'í) and lace making (ñandutí).
-The music of Paraguay, which consists of lilting polkas, bouncy galopas, and languid guaranias is played on the native harp.
+The music of Paraguay, which consists of lilting polkas, bouncy galopas, and languid guaranias, is played on the native harp.
 Paraguay's culinary heritage is also deeply influenced by this cultural fusion.
-Several popular dishes contain manioc, a local staple crop similar to the yuca also known as Cassava root found in the Southwestern United States and Mexico, as well as other indigenous ingredients.
+Several popular dishes contain manioc, a local staple crop similar to the yuca, also known as cassava root, found in the Southwestern United States and Mexico, as well as other indigenous ingredients.
 A popular dish is sopa paraguaya, similar to a thick corn bread.
 Another notable food is chipa, a bagel-like bread made from cornmeal, manioc, and cheese.
 Many other dishes consist of different kinds of cheeses, onions, bell peppers, cottage cheese, cornmeal, milk, seasonings, butter, eggs and fresh corn kernels.

 The 1950s and 1960s were the time of the birth of a new generation of Paraguayan novelists and poets such as José Ricardo Mazó, Roque Vallejos, and Nobel Prize nominee Augusto Roa Bastos.
 Several Paraguayan films have been made.

 Inside the family, conservative values predominate.
-In lower classes, godparents have a special relationship to the family, since usually, they are chosen because of their favourable social position, in order to provide extra security for the children.
+In lower classes, godparents have a special relationship to the family, since they are typically chosen because of their favourable social position, in order to provide extra security for the children.
 Particular respect is owed them, in return for which the family can expect protection and patronage.

 The most popular instruments in Paraguayan music are the harp and the guitar.
-The native genres are the Paraguayan polka and the guarania, characterised by a slow song that was developed by José Asunción Flores around the 1920s.
+The native genres are the Paraguayan polka and the guarania, characterized by a slow song that was developed by José Asunción Flores around the 1920s.

-Sport

-Sport in Paraguay is an important part of the country's national culture.
-Football is the most popular sport, the main national team is the Paraguay national football team.